openscilab/pymilo/README.md

 >>> result = pymilo_client.predict(x_test)
 ```

-ℹ️ If you've deployed PymiloServer locally (on port `8000` for instance), then SERVER_URL would be `http://127.0.0.1:8000`
+If you've deployed PymiloServer locally (on port `8000` for instance), then SERVER_URL would be `http://127.0.0.1:8000`.

 You can also download the remote ML model into your local and execute functions locally on your model.

-ℹ️ Calling `download` function on PymiloClient will sync the local model that PymiloClient wraps upon with the remote ML model, and it doesn't save model directly to a file.
+Calling `download` function on PymiloClient will sync the local model that PymiloClient wraps upon with the remote ML model, and it doesn't save model directly to a file.

 ```pycon
 >>> pymilo_client.download()